wakeuplabs-io/noir-stylus-verifier/docs/contribute.md

 - `just build-all`
 - `just build-ultrahonk`: Build ultrahonk package
 - `just build-contract {contract}`: Build the contract package with `{contract}` as feature and renames the generated wasm accordingly.
 - `just profile-contract {contract}`: Uses twiggy to further analyze the generated wasm.
 You need to set `strip = "none"` in `Cargo.toml` release target to get some readable output from this.
-Generated analyses will be in `profile/{contract}...`
+Generated analyses will be in `profile/{contract}...`.
+Also make sure to run build before it.

 ### Tests